anomaly/gallagher/README.md

 }
 ```

-through to self recursive references with additional attributes:
+through to self recursive references (where the data is nested) with additional attributes:

 ```json
 "parent": {